tu-delft-library/il-master-thesis-guide/book/4a-read.md

 “How to Read a Scholarly Article” by PittCClibrary is licensed CC-BY

 ### Note-taking
 As you go through the text and read, make sure you take notes.
+If you don't, you may lose a lot of time finding back certain quotes or information later in your project.

 1. Include citation of the source when notetaking, or take notes on the article itself